-The Finance Department's Real Estate Assessments Office is responsible for annually assessing all real property in Prince William County, maintaining property ownership records, and administering the County's tax relief programs.
-In order to perform these duties, the Real Estate Assessments Office gathers and maintains data on every property in the County.
+July 15th and December 5th are the first and second installment due dates, respectively, as defined by County ordinance unless these dates fall on weekends or holidays.
+In such cases the due dates will become effective on the next business day The Finance Department's Real Estate Assessments Office is responsible for annually assessing all real property in Prince William County, maintaining property ownership records, and administering the County's tax relief programs.
+To perform these duties, the Real Estate Assessments Office gathers and maintains data on every property in the County.
 The Real Estate Assessments Office also collects and analyzes data pertaining to real estate market indicators such as sales and property income and expense data.
 This information enables staff to assess property at fair market value as required by law.